laengand/TestLibrary/Matlab/README.txt

     In order to use generated event handlers, you have to remove the .template extension and rerun the <script name>.m.

-5. The script will attempt to connect to the device and report and error if the connection could not be established.
+5. The script will attempt to connect to the device and report an error if the connection could not be established.

 6. After a successfull connection, the script will send whatever commands you have specified.
+Commands for the given device can be access through device.<commmand name>.
+If the command contains enumerators, these can be accessed through TestLibrary.<command name>.<enumerator name>.
+Matlab will list the available commands after TestLibrary. is entered folowed by a
+    <TAB>.

 7. After having sent all the commands, the script will enter a paused state where it can still receive events.
 To exit this state, hit a random key